-The table below shows historical geometric mean annual returns of the Public Employees Retirement Fund for various time periods ending on June 30, 2014, (figures are reported as gross of fees).
+The table below shows historical geometric mean annual returns of the Public Employees Retirement Fund for various time periods ending on June 30, 2015, (figures are reported as gross of fees).
 The geometric mean rate of return is the average rate per period compounded over multiple periods.
 It should be recognized that in any given year the rate of return is volatile.
 Although the expected rate of return on the recently adopted new asset allocation is 7.5 percent, the portfolio has an expected volatility of 11.76 percent per year.
-The volatility is a measure of the risk of the portfolio expressed in the standard deviation of the fund's total return distribution, expressed in percent.
-Consequently when looking at investment returns it is more instructive to look at returns over longer time horizons.
+The volatility is a measure of the risk of the portfolio expressed in the standard deviation of the fund's total return distribution, expressed as a percentage.
+Consequently, when looking at investment returns, it is more instructive to look at returns over longer time horizons.

 History of CalPERS Geometric Mean Rates of Return and Volatilities

 1 year 5 year 10 year 20 year 30 year

-Geometric Return 17.7% 13.0% 7.1% 8.4% 10.1%
+Geometric Return 2.4% 10.7% 6.1% 7.7% 9.1%

-Volatility 8.1% 14.0% 11.9% 11.4%
+Volatility - 9.4% 14.0% 11.8% 10.5%

-LIABILITIES AND RATES
+LIABILITIES AND CONTRIBUTIONS

 - DEVELOPMENT OF ACCRUED AND UNFUNDED LIABILITIES

-- (GAIN) / LOSS ANALYSIS 06/30/13 06/30/14
+- (GAIN) / LOSS ANALYSIS 06/30/14 06/30/15

 - SCHEDULE OF AMORTIZATION BASES

-- ALTERNATE AMORTIZATION SCHEDULES
+- 30-YEAR AMORTIZATION SCHEDULES AND ALTERNATIVES

 - RECONCILIATION OF REQUIRED EMPLOYER CONTRIBUTIONS

-- EMPLOYER CONTRIBUTION RATE HISTORY
+- EMPLOYER CONTRIBUTION HISTORY

 - FUNDING HISTORY